Any text with that is a lighter shade of grey indicates a link to further answer the question. Clicking on the link will take you to another webpage.

 Q: I need a refill on my prescriptions.
 Who do I contact?

-A: Refills on prescriptions can only be requested through the Patient Portal.
+A: Refills on prescriptions can be requested through the Patient Portal or through your pharmacy.
 We ask for at least 3 business days to respond.
 You can also ask your pharmacy to fax a request to our office.
 If it has been an extended amount of time since your last visited our office, we may ask that you come in to better assess your health and medication management.

 Q: I forgot my Patient Portal password.
 What do I do?